Joseph-Wairimu/github-search/github/Github/README.md

 # IP Github

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4..

 #### Date, 13/02/2022

 ### By Joseph Kamore Wairimu

+## Description

+This site allows a user to search people's username on github using github API and also searches for users repositories.

 ## Development server